Financial-Times/origami-build-tools/README.md

 	- buildJs: `String` Name of the built JavaScript bundle.
 (Default: 'main.js')
 	- buildFolder: `String` Path to directory where the built file will be created.
 If set to `'disabled'`, files won't be saved.
 (Default: './build/')
 	- env: `String` It can be either 'production' or 'development'.
 If it's 'production', it will run [uglify](https://github.com/mishoo/UglifyJS2).
 If it's 'development', it will generate a sourcemap.
 (Default: 'development')
+	- cwd: `String` The path to the working directory, in which the code to be built exists.
 	- sourcemaps: `Boolean` Set to true to output sourcemaps, even if env is 'development'.
 (Default: false)
 	- transforms: `Array` Additional browserify transforms to run *after* babelify, debowerify and textrequireify.
 Each transform should be specified as a
 		- `Function` The transform function.  e.g:  `var brfs = require('brfs'); config.transform.push(brfs);`